 Finally, we will ask the judge for punitive damages to punish Exactech for allowing defective inserts to be implanted into patients.
 There may be evidence that indicates Exactech knew about its problems for several years and took no action to correct the defects.

-6. What is the status of the Exactech litigation?
+6. What is the status of the Exactech knee replacement lawsuits?

 Dozens of implant victims have filed individual lawsuits against Exactech, and more are being filed each week.
 Victims are suing on such grounds as:

 - defective design,

 - improper labeling/failure to warn, and

 Considering hundreds of thousands of Exactech implants have been recalled, it is likely that tens of thousands of victims may file suit.
 The wheels are already in motion to combine all these lawsuits into a federal multi-district litigation (MDL).

 MDLs are a common way to streamline the litigation and negotiation process in cases involving defective medical devices.
 Since all the Exactech victims have similar injuries and are seeking similar remedies from the same defendant, it makes practical sense for one judge to manage all the cases.

 Once all the pretrial procedures are done, the MDL judge will allow a few of the plaintiffs to take their cases to trial.
 These are called bellwether trials.

 How these bellwether trials turn out then serves as a starting point for settlement talks with all the remaining plaintiffs.
 If the bellwether plaintiffs won big jury verdicts, then Exactech may offer big settlements to avoid any more trials.

 The Exactech MDL will likely be based in the Eastern District of New York.
 However, victims from all over the U.S. can join this MDL.5